Appended .edr files and NaN

-#12 Updated by Berk Hess almost 2 years ago
+#12 Updated by Berk Hess over 5 years ago

 This is an issue with the way the fluctuation formula is updated at continuation.
 This is done incorrectly.
 I looked at this some years ago, but couldn't quickly see what was wrong.
 This only affects the fluctuations.

 I think this should be a one line fix in energy history setup at continuation.
 But someone needs to go through the math and the variables in the code.